I'm Daniel. I'm from Barcelona and I'm a programmer since 2009.

 When I was a kid I was always surrounded by old computers.
-I learned about programming from a book about BASIC and then from the Internet.
+I learned about programming from a BASIC book and then from the Internet.
 I started my career very young by learning all by self.
-My plans were studying Software Engineering but sometimes life doesn't let you do it your way 😫.
+I planned to study Software Engineering but sometimes life doesn't let you do it your way 😫.
 Instead, I had to work hard until I managed to get a software development job.

 1985 - new Human()